Spring Cleaning your ROEST sample roaster

 Demystifying Roest cleaning

-The Roest is a high-tech machine, so the prospect of opening it up for cleaning might seem intimidating.
+The ROEST is a high-tech machine, so the prospect of opening it up for cleaning might seem intimidating.
 But with a bit of patience and the help of our step-by-step video guide, anyone can tackle it.
 And if you need any help or encouragement, our support team is always on hand.

-Julie Baudet is Quality Control Coordinator at the specialty importer Falcon Coffees Europe, where she relies on the Roest for roasting hundreds of samples every week.
-After completing 5000 batches last year, she contacted the Roest support team for help with deep cleaning the machine.
+Julie Baudet is Quality Control Coordinator at the specialty importer Falcon Coffees Europe, where she relies on the ROEST for roasting hundreds of samples every week.
+After completing 5000 batches last year, she contacted the ROEST support team for help with deep cleaning the machine.

-At first, she was hesitant to open up her Roest.
+At first, she was hesitant to open up her ROEST.
 “I was quite nervous to be getting into the machine to be honest,” Julie admits.
 “The process took me quite a long time as I was being cautious not to break anything, and I was also discovering the insides of the machine for the first time.”

 But with a bit of help from us, she discovered that the process was simpler than she expected.
 So much so, she even posted a comic about the experience on Instagram!